patricksavalle/devops-project-template/content/incident-management-procedure.md

 ## Proximate and root causes

+To prevent repetition of the incident, the root cause has to be found.
-When you’re writing or reading a postmortem, it’s necessary to distinguish between the proximate and root causes.
+It’s necessary to distinguish between the proximate and root causes.
 - Proximate causes are reasons that directly led to this incident.
 - Root causes are reasons at the optimal place in the chain of events where making a change will prevent this entire class of incident.

-- A postmortem seeks to discover root causes and decide how to best mitigate them.
+After the incident is resolved (recover), a postmortem seeks to discover root causes and decide how to best mitigate them.
+This often results in stories on the backlog (improve).

 Root causes can fall into different categories: